Healthcare Qui Tam Cases

 Part 2 of the “National Whistleblower Litigation” Video Series

-Fraud and abuse accounts for almost ten percent of total government Medicaid and Medicare spending on healthcare, or approximately $120 billion per year.
+Fraud and abuse accounts for almost ten percent of total government Medicaid programs and Medicare spending on healthcare, or approximately $120 billion per year.
 The potential harm caused by fraud in the Medicaid/Medicare healthcare industry cannot be overstated: total spending on healthcare for 2013 alone reached $2.9 trillion.
-Below are the types of qui tam cases often pursued in the area of Medicaid/ Medicare healthcare fraud.
+Below are the types of qui tam cases often pursued in the area of Medicaid fraud / Medicare healthcare fraud.

 This website is designed to provide general information only.
 This information is not and should not be construed to be legal advice.
 The transmission of the information found on this website also does not result in the formation of a lawyer-client relationship.

 You should be aware that qui tam claims are subject to a Statute of Limitations.
 The area of limitations periods is complex.
 There are also first to file rules, public disclosure bars, original source issues, and varying limitations in pursuing retaliation claims.
 If you wish to pursue your claims, you should promptly seek the opinion of an attorney or law firm regarding the merits of your qui tam claim and the applicable statute of limitations.